notnotnescap/Momentum-Firmware/Misc/Dolphin.md

 Total XP of your Dolphin.

 - Min: `0`<sup>*</sup>
-- Max: `3,000`
+- Max: `9,999`

 ## [Dolphin Angry](Dolphin#Dolphin-Angry)

-Anger/"butthurt" level of your Dolphin.
-Anger level affects which animations play from your current [Asset Pack](Graphics#Asset-Pack) and the mood of your dolphin.
+Anger/"butthurt" level of your Dolphin, which determines the mood of your dolphin.

+Anger level can affect which animations play from your current [Asset Pack](Graphics#Asset-Pack) unless [Unlock Anims](Graphics#Unlock-Anims) is enabled.

 - Min: `0`<sup>*</sup>
 - Max: `14`